-Regardless of which month of the year or season you are in, its always good to eat healthy and to get you in that gear I have some simple gluten-free treats you can make right in your own kitchen.
+Regardless of which month of the year or season you are in, it’s always good to eat healthy and to get you in that gear we have some simple gluten-free treats you can make right in your own kitchen.
 And once you do, I am sure it will be a game changer for your eating habits.

 Chips & Dips